 MATTHEW A. JOHNSON Professional Lecturer of Computer Science, Information Technology and Systems, 2007.
-Degrees: B.S., State University of New York at New Paltz; M.S., State University of New York at New Paltz.
+Degrees: B.S., State University of New York at New Paltz; M.S., State University of New York at New York at New Paltz.
 Specialties: Web Programming, Unix/Linux Operating Systems & Administration, Computer Graphics